filecoin-project/notary-governance/README.md

 - Why is the request being filed?

 _A concise description detailing the issue at hand.
-Notably some specific harm must be detailed (either a violation of the overarching principles, a violation of a Notary's own attested allocation plan, a violation of the agreed upon [operating guidelines](/notaries#operational-guidelines), or some other act of improrpriety._
+Notably some specific harm must be detailed (either a violation of the overarching principles, a violation of a Notary's own attested allocation plan, a violation of the agreed upon [operating guidelines](/notaries#operational-guidelines), or some other act of impropriety._

 - What is the substantiating evidence?